WhenMoon-afk/eleanor-chen-effect/report/eleanor-chen-effect-report.md

 The "Eleanor Chen" character appears to represent an archetype that the model associates with the intersection of technology and emotional depth - a bridge character between technical understanding and human emotion.

-Even in stories with differently named protagonists (Maya Nakamura, Eleanor Park), the archetypal role remains consistent: a technically skilled woman dealing with profound emotional challenges, serving as a bridge between scientific understanding and emotional experience.
+Even in stories with differently named protagonists (Sarah, Maya), the archetypal role remains consistent: a technically skilled person (predominantly female) dealing with profound emotional challenges, serving as a bridge between technological understanding and emotional experience.

 ### 4.4 Metafictional Attractor States